ateliware/sherclock-extensions/README.md

 * Click "Load unpacked extension..." to pop up a file-selection dialog;
 * Navigate to the directory in which your extension files live, and select its `dist/chrome` subfolder;
-* Alternatively, you can drag and drop the `dist/chrome` directory onto `chrome://extensions` in your browser to load it.

 ### On Safari